enjarai/trickster/README.md

 And last but not least, while mana is a resource required by all world-altering effects, it is possible to theoretically infinitely scale the amount of mana available to you.
 Mana is intended more as a balancing measure than a limiter on your potential.

-<sub>*Spell circles can't quite be infinitely nested yet due to recursion limitations at extreme depth, we plan to resolve this issue in the near future.</sub>

 ## So how do I begin?

 Well, we've made that part pretty easy.